Yom Kippur War: Israeli advance towards Damascus

 On 11 October, Israeli forces pushed into Syria and advanced towards Damascus along the Quneitra-Damascus road until 14 October, encountering stiff resistance by Syrian reservists in prepared defenses.
 Three Israeli divisions broke the first and second defensive lines near Sasa, and conquered a further 50 square kilometres of territory in the Bashan salient.
-From there, they were able to shell the outskirts of Damascus, only 40 km away, using M107 heavy artillery.
-The Israeli Army advanced to within 30 km of Damascus.
+The Israeli Army advanced to within 30 km of Damascus and shelled the city's outskirts.

 On 12 October, Israeli paratroopers from the elite Sayeret Tzanhanim reconnaissance unit launched Operation Gown, infiltrating deep into Syria and destroying a bridge in the tri-border area of Syria, Iraq, and Jordan.
 The operation disrupted the flow of weapons and troops to Syria.
 During the operation, the paratroopers destroyed a number of tank transports and killed several Syrian soldiers.
 There were no Israeli casualties.